 So when I got to Poland, you know, everyone was wearing masks, so I booked this ticket.
-And I deferred it because I couldn’t leave because the borders were shot so as soon as I heard like, you could you could drive across I was like, right, I’m out here.
+And I deferred it because I couldn’t leave because the borders were shot so as soon as I heard like, you could drive across I was like, right, I’m out here.
 I literally just donned all my stuff.
-Put it in my car my 15 year old 535 M Sport BMW 2005 it is the best car I’ve ever owned.
+Put it in my car my 15-year-old 535 M Sport BMW 2005 it is the best car I’ve ever owned.
 It’s like, you know, 300 horsepower, huge fat wheels.
 Yeah.
 You know, it’s reliable.
 It’s a great car.
 Yeah.
 I mean, I have had some problems.
 I mean, we can dig into them in a minute, right….

 Nathaniel Schooler 05:14

 But so I just put my stuff in the car, left one thing somewhere with someone and I’ve reduced my belongings to a car of stuff over the past 10 years.
 Because, you know, I left my wife about five years ago and I went to Spain and filled up a Jeep.
 I went over there for a year and literally ended up you know, basically coming back because it didn’t work out.
-And each time I’ve just kind of gotten rid of belongings and it feels really good.
-If there’s some sort of, I don’t know, weird thing, because it means that you you look at everything that you have, and then you think well, do I really want this?
+And each time I’ve just kind of got rid of belongings and it feels really good.
+If there’s some sort of, I don’t know, weird thing, because it means that you look at everything that you have, and then you think well, do I really want this?
 Do I actually need this?
 And am I going to wear it?
-And is it is it necessary to keep?
+And is it necessary to keep?
 And it’s such a really good feeling to do that.

 Steven Dickens 06:05